 Last week, I was cleaning out a storage box in my closet and found an old craft book.
 It's a book I started to put together about 20 years ago.

-I used to be into holiday crafts and this is a three ring notebook where ideas were collected.
-To be honest, I don’t think I ever made any of the projects.
+I used to be into holiday crafts and amongst the granny squares I used to make, was a three ring notebook where ideas were collected.
+To be honest, I don't think I ever made any of the projects.